- For bare-metal systems you must follow the process described in

 Hardware (XSA) option for Emulation-HW and Hardware builds.
 This triggers the

-creation of an XSA file used for building a bare-metal platform using data found
+creation of a fixed-XSA file used for building a bare-metal platform using data

 - Create a bare-metal platform.
 Building bare-metal applications

 requires a platform with a bare-metal domain.
 Because the